VeerleDepestele/Trends_in_AI/les7_2_RLHF.md

 LLMs are trained on a large amount of data from the internet.
 It contains alls sorts of information.
 Thus, it can generate results that are harmful, false or unhelpful.

-RLHF is an important tuninig technique that has been crititcal to align an LLM's output with human preferences and values.
+RLHF is an important tuning technique that has been crititcal to align an LLM's output with human preferences and values.

 It can be useful, even if you are not training an LLM from scratch.
 You can tune it to the behaviour you want to set.